-When you’re working in investment banking, it’s the client’s money that is at stake.
-But once you get into trading your own money, remember it’s your own money and if you don’t know how to play safer, you will lose all your money.
-Usually, investment bankers who are not very interested in hedge funds go for this option.
+When working in investment banking, it’s the client’s money that is at stake.
+But once you get into trading your own money, remember it’s your own money, and if you don’t know how to play it safer, you will lose all your money.
+So, investment bankers who are not interested in hedge funds usually go for this option.

 Related Articles –

 - Trading vs InvestingTrading Vs InvestingTrading refers to buying and selling of stock on regular basis to earn profit.
 Investing refers to buying and holding strategy of investments for long period of time with the mindset of earning dividend and capital appreciation.

 - Careers in TradingCareers In TradingForex Trader, Equity Trader, Commodities Trader, Fixed Income Trader, and Derivatives Trader are all possible trading careers.